authzforce/fiware/doc/UserAndProgrammersGuide.rst

 * Attribute Datatypes: to support extra XACML datatypes, e.g. from DLP/NAC Profile;
 * Functions: to support extra XACML functions, e.g. from DLP/NAC Profile;
 * Attribute Providers: to customize the way attribute value are retrieved outside the PEP's Request.
-* Request filter: to customize the processing of individual decision requests;
+* Request Preprocessors: to customize the processing of individual decision requests;
-* Result filter: to customize the processing of XACML Results in Response;
+* Result Postprocessors: to customize the processing of XACML Results in Response;
 * Combining algorithms: to add custom policy or rule combining algorithms.

 Attribute Datatype extensions